-I have audited the consolidated financial statements of Krungthai Car Rent and Lease Public Company Limited and its subsidiary (the Group), which comprise the consolidated statement of financial position as at December 31, 2022, and the consolidated statement of comprehensive income, consolidated statement of changes in shareholders' equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies, and I have audited the separate financial statement of financial position as at December 31, 2022, and the statement of comprehensive income, consolidated statements of Krungthai Car Rent and Lease Public Company Limited (the Company), which comprise the statement of financial position as at December 31, 2022, and the statement of comprehensive income, statement of changes in shareholders' equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting a summary of significant accounting policies.
+I have audited the consolidated financial statements of Krungthai Car Rent and Lease Public Company Limited and its subsidiary (the Group), which comprise the consolidated statement of financial position as at December 31, 2023, and the consolidated statement of comprehensive income, consolidated statement of changes in shareholders' equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies, and I have audited the separate financial statements of Krungthai Car Rent and Lease Public Company Limited (the Company), which comprise the statement of financial position as at December 31, 2023, and the statement of comprehensive income, statement of changes in shareholders' equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In my opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of Krungthai Car Rent and Lease Public Company Limited and its subsidiary as at December 31, 2022, its consolidated financial performance and its consolidated cash flows for the year then ended and the separate financial position of Krungthai Car Rent and Lease Public Company Limited as at December 31, 2022, its financial performance and its cash flows for the year then ended in accordance with Thai Financial Reporting Standards.
+In my opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of Krungthai Car Rent and Lease Public Company Limited and its subsidiary as at December 31, 2023, its consolidated financial performance and its consolidated cash flows for the year then ended and the separate financial position of Krungthai Car Rent and Lease Public Company Limited as at December 31, 2023, its financial performance and its cash flows for the year then ended in accordance with Thai Financial Reporting Standards.